The Open University since 2006

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free History of Science, Technology and Medicine course units or view the range of currently available OU History of Science, Technology and Medicine courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free History of Science, Technology and Medicine courses or view the range of currently available OU History of Science, Technology and Medicine courses.

 Copyright & revisions